-PT 722: Spinal Exercise Strategies
+PT 722: Spinal Exercise Strategies 2 Credit Hour(s)

 This course is designed to guide clinicians in the analysis of movement dysfunction and in the diagnosis and prescription of corrective exercise programs for spinal disorders.
 The course will involve both lecture and laboratory sessions and will integrate spinal exercise theories of McKenzie and Sahrmann as well as Australian and Nordic approaches.
+(GR)